On This Date in Sports March 6, 2000: Shaq's Birthday Bash

-Shaquille O’Neal was born on March 6, 1972, in Newark, New Jersey.
+Shaquille O’Neal was born in Newark, New Jersey, on March 6, 1972.
 His biological father was a top-rated high school player in New Jersey but lost a scholarship to Seton Hall when he got involved with drugs and was eventually sent to prison.
 While learning to play basketball at a local boys and girls club, Shaquille O’Neal’s mother married Phil Harrison, a career Army sergeant who proved to be a positive role model.
-A fact that Shaq rapped about in the song, “Biological Didn’t Bother.”
+A fact that Shaq rapped about in the song “Biological Didn’t Bother.”

+The center position is steeped in tradition, with the Lakers dating back to George Mikan and the Minneapolis Lakers in the league’s early years.
 Upon arriving in Los Angeles, Shaquille O’Neal became the centerpiece of the Lakers' efforts to restore their glory.
-The Center position is steeped in tradition, with the Lakers going back to George Mikan and the Minneapolis Lakers in the league’s early years.
-Joining stars like Wilt Chamberlain and Kareem Abdul-Jabbar, Shaq seemed like he was ready-made to be the next big Lakers’ star as a rookie named Kobe Bryant joined him.
+Joining stars like Wilt Chamberlain and Kareem Abdul-Jabbar, Shaq seemed ready-made to be the next big Lakers’ star as a rookie named Kobe Bryant joined him.

-The first three seasons in Los Angeles were somewhat of a disappointment, as the Lakers struggled in the postseason.
-In 1999 as they opened the Staples Center, things changed as Phil Jackson who guided the Chicago Bulls to six NBA Championships in eight years arrived, looking to create the NBA’s next dynasty.
-The 1999/00 season would be the finest season of Shaquille O’Neal’s career as he won the only MVP of his career and the scoring title with a career-best 29.7 ppg.
+The first three seasons in Los Angeles were disappointing, as the Lakers struggled in the postseason.
+In 1999 as they opened the Staples Center, things changed as Phil Jackson, who guided the Chicago Bulls to six NBA Championships in eight years, arrived, looking to create the NBA’s next dynasty.
+The 1999/00 season would be the finest season of Shaquille O’Neal’s career as he won the only MVP and the scoring title with a career-best 29.7 ppg.

-The night of his birthday game saw the Lakers playing as the road team at Staples Center, as the Clippers with whom they shared the new arena with, were the home team for the game on March 6th.
-The game was all about Shaq Diesel as he made 24-of-35 shots from the field and had a 15-0 run in the fourth quarter to finish off his magical birthday night, with three minutes left in the game.
-With the win, the Lakers improved to 50-11 on the season.
+The night of his birthday game saw the Lakers playing as the road team at Staples Center, as the Clippers, with whom they shared the new arena, were the home team for the game on March 6th.
+The game was all about Shaq Diesel as he made 24-of-35 shots from the field and had a 15-0 run in the fourth quarter to finish off his magical birthday night with three minutes left.
+With the win, the Lakers improved to 50-11.

-The night of Shaquille O’Neal’s 61-point night was the 16th straight win for the Lakers who were in the midst of a 19-game winning streak.
-The Lakers would go on to win the NBA Championship in 2000, the first of three straight, with Shaq winning the NBA Finals MVP in each season.
+The night of Shaquille O’Neal’s 61-point night was the 16th straight win for the Lakers, amid a 19-game winning streak.
+The Lakers won the NBA Championship in 2000, the first of three straight, with Shaq winning the NBA Finals MVP each season.